trigaten/Learn_Prompting/docs/basics/standard_prompt.md

 #### Why should I care?

-Many articles which we reference use this term; We are defining it so that we can discuss new types of prompts in contrast to standard prompts.
+Many articles that we reference use this term.
+We are defining it so we can discuss new types of prompts in contrast to standard prompts.

 ### Two examples of standard prompts: